jasonacollins/blog/content/post/2022-05-30-megastudy-scepticism.md

 First, some interventions have 2 text messages sent to participants, others nine.
 Is the difference in effect size due to the number of text messages or the stated form of the intervention?

-Second, the social norm experiments above rely on people responding to a quiz to get the full force of the intervention.
+Second, the social norm experiments described above rely on people responding to a quiz to get the full force of the intervention.
 Are we testing the effect of quizzes or norms?

 And here's an example from the first megastudy on vaccinations.

 The worst performing message related to health, with the line "It's flu season & getting a flu shot at your appt is an easy thing you can do to be healthy!"
 Who are their copywriters?!
 Would anyone normally spruik the health benefits of a flu shot in this way?
 I would argue that the poor performance of this message gives little information about the effectiveness of health messaging.

 These implementation problems again point to that number one piece of advice: test in your own domain.
-It's hard to simply pick up a concept and transplant to your own space.
+It's hard to pick up a concept and simply transplant to your own space.
 Wording and delivery almost always have to change.
 You need to test which degrees of freedom matter.

 ## 6. Theory